hashirpm/int/README.md

 11. Connect MetaMask to your localhost.

-12. Depost ETH and earn you INT token.
+12. Deposit ETH and earn your INT token.

 ## How we built it
 Using Solidity, Web3.js, React.js, Truffle, Ganache